trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/debugging-your-contracts.md

 You can also add these extra locations to the default display with `+`; e.g., `p +mem` will make it so that memory will always be displayed when you enter `p` or `;`, and `p -mem` will turn this off.
 You can even turn off the stack display with `p -sta`, or force it to display with `p sta`.
 All of these options can again be combined.

-This command prints a group of instructions surrounding the current instruction.
-By default, it prints 3 instructions ahead and 3 instructions back of the current instruction.
-You can configure the number of instructions to be printed with `+` and `-`; e.g., `p +<instructions-ahead> -<instruction-back>` will make it to print `instructions-ahead` instructions ahead and `instructions-back` instructions back of current instruction.
+This command also prints a group of instructions surrounding the current instruction.
+By default, it prints 3 instructions ahead of and 3 instructions behind the current instruction.
+You can configure the number of instructions to be printed with `+` and `-`; e.g., `p +<instructions-ahead> -<instruction-back>` will make it print `instructions-ahead` instructions ahead of and `instructions-back` instructions behind the current instruction.
 The configured numbers are saved and used for printout afterward.

 ### (l) print additional source context

-This command prints a groups of source context surrounding the current source context.
-By default, it prints 5 lines ahead and 3 lines back of current source context.
-You can configure the number of source context to be printed with `+` and `-`; e.g., `l +<lines-ahead> -<lines-back>` will make it to print `lines-ahead` lines ahead and `lines-back` lines back of current line.
+This command prints source context surrounding the current source line.
+By default, it prints 5 lines ahead of and 3 lines behind the current source line.
+You can configure the number of source line to be printed with `+` and `-`; e.g., `l +<lines-ahead> -<lines-back>` will make it print `lines-ahead` lines ahead of and `lines-back` lines behind the current line.
 The configured numbers are saved and used for printout afterward.

 ### (g) turn on generated sources